Definition

 - It imitates the circular systems found in nature on Earth.
 Accordingly, all waste is converted into raw materials for other products by using innovative materials and processes

-- Thus, products become a part of the process thanks to the technical cycles of the circular economy, which allow them to be recycled and used repeatedly to make new products.
+- The technical cycles of the circular economy enable products to be recycled and used repeatedly to create new products, making them an integral part of the process.
 Consumables that decompose naturally, such as food, cotton, and wood, also benefit the system by replenishing the soil’s essential nutrients

-- Simply put, this economy seeks to improve the environment by lowering waste and emissions.
+- This economy seeks to improve the environment by lowering waste and emissions.

 Real-World Examples